giggls/mapnik-german-l10n/INSTALL.md

 If you feel an urgend need to port this code to Windows I would be happy to take patches.

-To install the l10n into your databse the following steps are requered:
+To install the l10n into your database the following steps are requered:

 ### 1. Install the libraries for the C/C++ stored procedures